ADPH launches new COVID dashboard, dashboard hub

 “We want to manage people’s expectations appropriately and remind the public that not everyone can access vaccine at this time,” said State Health Officer Dr. Scott Harris.
 “For the New Year’s holiday and beyond, I encourage people to please stay home and keep their events short in duration, outside when possible and only with everyone wearing masks.”

-“Though our death rate for the county currently remains low, just over 1 percent of those infected, we did add nine more deaths this week,” he said.

-According to the ADPH dashboard, there have been 38 total deaths in the county (20 confirmed, 18 probable).

 Along with the spiking infection rate and rising death toll, hospitalization totals are reaching critical levels.
 In the last 10 days, 379 new patients were admitted due to COVID, bringing the number of currently hospitalized patients to 2,804.
 A month ago, the current hospitalizations were 1,282.
-Data shows that 19.58 percent of all hospitalizations in Alabama are COVID-related and that ICU beds are almost 91 percent full across the state, Brown said.
-He added that officials don’t see these numbers improving any time soon and attributes the rise to the general public not taking necessary precautions or believing the data.
+Data shows that 19.58 percent of all hospitalizations in Alabama are COVID-related and that ICU beds are almost 91 percent full across the state.

-“As this pandemic progresses, we have seen a marked loss of confidence by the public in trusting our data and doing the things necessary to avoid contamination,” he said, “and I don’t see us getting that back or convincing people to pay more attention unless people have a negative personal experience with this virus.
-Unfortunately, it seems personal negative experiences—friends, neighbors or family in the hospital—is what changes minds and attitudes.

-“We need to encourage people to listen to recommendations beyond the big three (wear a mask, wash hands, social distance).
-I know I have added ‘clean all surfaces’ to my list, but we can also encourage the public to refrain from participation in large group activities, especially indoors, asking them to stay home as much as possible and not travel and encourage the use of online church services where possible.
-Then we pray, plan and hope for the best.”

 The current totals are as follows: